 Pin bar stock trading price action method

-A pin bar is a reversal stock signal on a stock chart which displays an obvious change in sentiment during that trading period.
+A pin bar is a reversal stock signal on a stock chart which displays an obvious change in sentiment during that period.

 This bar has a long tail with closing stock price near the open.